ColibrITD-SAS/mpqp/CONTRIBUTING.md

 ### Our tech stack

+Here are the pieces of software useful to know to work on our library:

-All the code of the Library is in [Python](https://www.python.org).
+- All the code of the Library is in [Python](https://www.python.org).

-We run our tests using [pytest](https://docs.pytest.org).
+- We run our tests using [pytest](https://docs.pytest.org).

-We generate our documentation using [Sphinx](https://www.sphinx-doc.org).
+- We generate our documentation using [Sphinx](https://www.sphinx-doc.org).

-We format the code using [black](https://black.readthedocs.io), but this is not configured yet.
+- We format the code using [black](https://black.readthedocs.io), but this is not configured yet.

-We check our types using [Pyright](https://microsoft.github.io/pyright), but this is not configured yet.
+- We check our types using [Pyright](https://microsoft.github.io/pyright), but this is not configured yet.

-The documentation is automatically deployed on new versions with [GitHub Actions](https://docs.github.com/en/actions).
+- The documentation is automatically deployed on new versions with [GitHub Actions](https://docs.github.com/en/actions).
 (As well as a few other bits and bobs)

 ### Implement your changes